JeroenBL/AutoRelease/README.md

 - [ ] CHANGELOG.md file specified in your repository.
 - [ ] Repository secret _GHToken_ to securely use the GitHub API's.

-> [!TIP]
-> You can use your own Personal Access Tokens or organization tokens.

 ## Installation

 ### GHToken